-Many African countries already have fungal strains - collectively known as race 1 and race 2 - that cause Fusarium wilt in cultivars such as Gros Michel (Bogoya) and Pisang Awak (Kayinja).
-Since TR4 also causes disease in cultivars susceptible to these two races, it has the potential of affecting cultivars other than Cavendish.
+Many African countries^{} already have fungal strains - collectively known as race 1 and race 2 - that cause Fusarium wilt in cultivars such as Gros Michel (Bogoya) and Pisang Awak (Kayinja).
+Since TR4 also causes disease in cultivars susceptible to these two races, it has the potential of affecting cultivars beyond the Cavendish ones.
 The main unknown is the reaction of Plantains and East African highland bananas.
-Preliminary trials in Asia suggest that these cooking bananas might be resistant to TR4, but since they are already resistant to races 1 and 2, symptoms of Fusarium wilt should be investigated to avoid spreading the pathogen if it proves to be TR4.
+Since they are normally resistant to races 1 and 2, symptoms of Fusarium wilt in these cooking bananas should be investigated, even if preliminary field trials conducted in Asia suggest that they might also be resistant to TR4.

-How to avoid spreading TR4
+How to recognize TR4